ssears219/Chatbot-Intent-Architecture/README.md

 - Hierarchical Clustering with Cosine Similarity
 - Hierarchical Clustering with Euclidean Distance using Word2Vec word embedding model

+Final Results in terms of intent classification metrics:
+-

 Chatbot service used to test intents: AWS Lex

 For detailed overview, please see Intent Architecure Presentation video and powerpoint presentation.